Wilhelm Gustloff: Life and assassination

 Gustloff was a son of merchant Herrmann Gustloff and his wife.
-After his education, he worked for the Swiss government as a meteorologist, and joined the NSDAP in 1927.
+After his education, he worked for the Swiss government as a meteorologist.
+He joined the Deutschvölkischer Schutz- und Trutzbund, a large and influential antisemitic organization in 1921, and joined the Nazi Party in 1927.
+From 1932 to his death in 1936, he headed the (NSDAP/AO) in Switzerland.
 He assisted in the distribution of the antisemitic propaganda book The Protocols of the Elders of Zion (1903).
 Members of the Swiss Jewish community sued the book's distributor, the Swiss NSDAP/AO, for libel.

-Gustloff was shot and killed in Davos in 1936 by David Frankfurter, a Yugoslav Jewish student (from what is now Croatia), who was incensed by the growth of the NSDAP and resolved to assassinate Gustloff.
+Gustloff was shot and killed in Davos by David Frankfurter, a Yugoslav Jewish student (from what is now Croatia), who was incensed by the growth of the NSDAP and resolved to assassinate Gustloff.

 Frankfurter found Gustloff's address, which was listed in the phone book.
 On 4 February, he went to the Gustloff home; Gustloff's wife Hedwig received him and showed him into the study, asking him to wait since her husband was on the telephone.

 When Gustloff, who was in the adjoining room, entered his office where Frankfurter was sitting opposite a picture of Adolf Hitler, the young man pulled out his revolver and shot Gustloff five times: in the head, neck and chest.
 He left the premises and prepared to commit suicide.
 However, he was unable to follow through.

 Frankfurter surrendered immediately to the Swiss police, confessing "I fired the shots because I am a Jew".
 Unlike Maurice Conradi, who killed a Soviet diplomat in Lausanne in 1923 with similar political motives, he was convicted and sentenced to 18 years imprisonment.

 He was incarcerated during the war years in a Swiss prison.
 On May 17, 1945 — shortly after V-E Day — Frankfurter was pardoned by a Swiss court.